mrbumpy409/SoundFont-Spec-Test/README.md

 ## Overview

-The following tests will check to see if your SoundFont player is compatible with the SoundFont [2.01](https://github.com/davy7125/soundfont-standard-v3/blob/master/sfspec21.pdf) and/or [2.04](https://github.com/davy7125/soundfont-standard-v3/blob/master/sfspec24.pdf) specification, using the hardware implementation found in the Sound Blaster Audigy 2 ZS as a reference point.
+The following tests will check to see if your SoundFont player is compatible with the SoundFont [2.01](https://github.com/davy7125/soundfont-standard-v3/blob/master/sfspec21.pdf) and/or [2.04](https://github.com/davy7125/soundfont-standard-v3/blob/master/sfspec24.pdf) specification.
 This test will not cover every possible implementation flaw, but should give a decent overview of a SoundFont player's compatibility with the specification.

+Recordings of the test using several prominant SoundFont synthesizers are included in the `recordings` folder.
+Currently, the most standards-compliant SoundFont synth is FluidSynth, so I recommend using the `FluidSynth 2.5.2, custom fx.flac` recording as a reference when comparing any other test results.
+The `Sound Blaster Audigy2 ZS, custom fx.flac` recording is also a good reference as the best hardware implementation of the SoundFont 2.01 standard.

 To run the test, load the accompanying SoundFont bank into your SoundFont synth as bank 0, and then play the MIDI file.
 Use `Audigy2 ZS, custom fx.ogg` in the `recordings` folder as a reference for how these tests should sound.
 Note that for some tests, FluidSynth provides a more ideal rendering, especially when it comes to the filter behavior.